 4.2 You may opt out of receiving Our marketing, advertising and promotional notices, offers and communications by notifying Us in writing at the email address below.

 5.1 LawTap does not sell personal information.
-However, you agree that We may disclose your personal information to:
+However, you agree that We may disclose your personal information in Australia and overseas to:

 (a) process bookings made on the Website;